-- Potatoes – Russets are the way to go in my book, but this recipe will work with gold or red potatoes as well.
+- Potatoes – Russets are the way to go in my book because of how well they hold their shape, but this recipe will work with gold or red potatoes as well.

 - Oil – Olive oil, canola oil, vegetable oil…these breakfast potatoes are equal opportunity when it comes to oil, so any of those will work.
 The oil will help the potatoes get nice and crispy.

 - Seasoning – Salt kind of goes without saying with potatoes of course, but you’ll also want to add some garlic powder, onion powder and paprika.
 Toss the potatoes with the oil and coat them in the seasoning.

 - Silicone Baking Mat – This isn’t a necessity and regular foil will do the trick, but a silicone mat won’t tear and it holds up nicely to the high temperature, making it super easy to toss the potatoes just before putting them under the broiler.
 You can grab them on Amazon using that affiliate link, but I’ve found them for much cheaper at Costco if they happen to have them in stock.

 - Once the potatoes are coated in the oil and seasoning and spread out on the silicone mat, it’s time to slide them into the oven.
 A really hot oven is key to getting these potatoes a nice crispy exterior, but they are going to get some extra help in that department because we’re going to broil them to finish them off.
 Keep in mind that the size of your potatoes cuts and the length of time in the oven will dictate just how crispy these potatoes can get.
 Larger cuts won’t get as crispy, but they will be super tender and fluffy on the inside.
 If you want them crispier, leave them under the broiler a little longer than the recipe calls for.
 Just watch them closely as they can go from crispy and delicious to burnt pretty quickly.